 Depending on customer requirements, the drying systems can be individually designed and built.

-The progressive kiln DYNAMIC Plus can be used for drying in any area of wood production.
 This version of the plant is suitable for customers for whom thermal energy consumption plays a minor role.
-Due to excellent drying conditions with this progressive kiln, the best possible timber quality with reduced shrinkage is guaranteed.
+Due to excellent drying conditions in this progressive kiln, the best possible timber quality is guaranteed.